darwintree/sc-viewer-v2/README.md

 - [ ] ready for open source
   - [ ] use .env for some const
 - [ ] messages for specific action
+- [ ] fix local_trans bug
+  - change trans and save
+  - go to next chapter and back
+- [ ] machine translate
+- [ ] reset reviewing status when switch to other place

 ### Low Priority